Frequently Asked Questions

 To uphold the confidentiality we promise our participants and protect our intellectual property, we do not record or offer recordings of our workshops.
 However, we do offer slide decks and post-learning resources for participants who attend.
 Lastly, we’re big believers in note-taking (if note-taking is available to you) as studies have shown that writing things down improves information retention.
 So, with that in mind, make sure you have your old-fashioned notebook or new-fangled note-taking device of choice ready when you join our programs!

 Yes!
 You will receive the slide deck before the programme starts which you can keep to refer back to afterwards.
 We do request that you honour our IP by not using these slides to create your own learning experiences for others.

 For all of our programmes, we also share a robust list complete with reading, watching, and listening resources to help you continue your learning beyond Fearless Futures.

-Our e-learning covers three areas: how systemic and everyday inequities are maintained and the consequences of that, what intersectionality is and its power and uses in workplace settings, along with the differences between equity and equality, what equitable approaches mean in practice.
+Our e-learning covers three areas: how systemic and everyday inequities are maintained and the consequences of that, what intersectionality is and its power and uses in workplace settings, along with the differences between equity and equality, and what equitable approaches mean in practice.
 For more information about our e-learning please go to this page.

 Give Your Team the Resources to Be Fearless

 At Fearless Futures, we propel your team forward.
-Through audit and advisory services, we can identify how your organisation functions and how you can affect transformative change at scale to create a more inclusive working environment.
+Through audit and advisory services, we can identify how your organization functions and how you can affect transformative change at scale to create a more inclusive working environment.
 Allow us to lead you through the structural redesign of your company, and look to our workshops and learning materials to support your shift further.